shenyangHuang/TGB/README.md

 all dataset download links can be found at [info.py](https://github.com/shenyangHuang/TGB/blob/main/tgb/utils/info.py)

-TGB dataloader will also automatically download the dataset
+TGB dataloader will also automatically download the dataset as well as the negative samples for the link property prediction datasets.

+### Running Example Methods

+- For the dynamic link property prediction task, see the `examples/linkproppred` folder for example scripts to run TGN, DyRep and EdgeBank on TGB datasets.
+- For the dynamic node property prediction task, see the `examples/nodeproppred` folder for example scripts to run TGN, DyRep and EdgeBank on TGB datasets.
+- For all other baselines, please see the [TGB_Baselines](https://github.com/fpour/TGB_Baselines) repo.

 ### Install dependency